bitrix24/b24restdocs/api-reference/tasks/tasks-task-renew.md

-# Renew Task After Completion tasks.task.renew
+# Renew a task after its completion tasks.task.renew

 {% if build == 'dev' %}